 6. Click on the Restart tab at the right bottom of the screen.

-7. Press F4, F5 and F6 keys which correspond to Boot in Safe Mode.
+7. Finally, press F4, F5 and F6 keys which correspond to Boot in Safe Mode.

-These were the methods that can be used to fix the Kmode exception not handled error in Windows.
+These were the methods that we can use to fix the Windows 10 Kmode exception not handled in Windows.
 These methods will help you to fix the issue entirely.
 If the issue is yet unsolved, contact the developers immediately.